fromdanut/planificateur_course/README.md

 ## Improvement for next version :

 - add a service to send the shopping list via mail.
-- add a User and Categories filter for recipe search.
 - translate in english.
-- use slug for recipe instead of recipe number.